faizanmanshad/Bridge-Generator/README.md

 ## 1. Load Families

-The first main tab is responsible for loading the structural family types required for the current timber bridge setup.
+The first main tab is responsible for loading structural family types required for the current timber bridge setup.

 Current components: